mjnrock/fuzzyknights-boardgame/Manual/Chapter 0/Getting Started.md

 ### Neutral
-If a Neutral `City` is assaulted, the Player must roll to determine the size of the Defending army.
+If a Neutral `City` is assaulted, the Player must roll to determine the size of the Defending `Army`.

 ### Building